NeotenicPrimate/UawAnalysis/readme.md

 ### 1. Standardized

-The same **Base Salary Increase** and **Base Salary Increase** are applied to all campuses based on an aggregate cost of living index agreed upon by both parties
+The same **Base Salary Increase** and **Yearly Salary Increase** are applied to all campuses based on an aggregate cost of living index agreed upon by both parties

 **Pros**:
 - Ease of implementation